mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

             \end{cases} = \theta^{x}\theta^{1-x}
         \end{aligned}
     \end{equation}
-  - The expectatrion and the variance:
+  - The expectation and the variance:
     \\[\mathbb{E}(X)= \theta, ~~~ \text{Var}(X) = \theta(1-\theta)\\]

 * **Multinoulli (Categorical).** The Multinoulli distribution (aka categorical distribution) is a multivariate version of the Bernoulli distribution.
 This means that a Multinoulli r.v. can take \\(K>2\\) values (i.e., \\(K\\) possible outcomes).
 If \\(K=2\\), then we have the Bernoulli random variable.
 Typically, a Multinoulli r.v. is defined by a random vector \\(\mathbf{X} = \[X_1, X_2, \ldots, X_K\]^T\\), where \\(X_i\\)'s is a Bernoulli random variable, taking \\(1\\) with probability \\(\theta_i\\) if the \\(i^{th}\\) outcome of the random experiment is obtained, or \\(0\\) otherwise.
 In other words, when the \\(i^{th}\\) outcome of the random experiment is obtained, the \\(i^{th}\\) entry of the Multinoulli random vector \\(\mathbf{X}\\) takes value \\(1\\), while all the other entries are equal to \\(0\\).